pedrottimark/whimper/README.md

 #### Proposed to import from `enzyme-to-json`

 * `mountToDeepJson` Given an enzyme `mount` wrapper, especially from selector traversal, return a test object rendered to **maximum** depth.
-It contains only DOM nodes, no React components.
+It has only DOM nodes, no React components.
+Realistic interaction for descendant structure compatible with `react-test-renderer`.
 * `mountToShallowJson` Given an enzyme `mount` wrapper, especially from selector traversal, return a test object rendered to **minimum** depth.
 It might contain DOM nodes, but any children which are React components are leaves of the tree.
+New deep-event/shallow-test pattern balances realistic interaction with limited structure.

 #### Proposed to import from `react-test-renderer`